 This was the reason why Mohsin advised us against starting the trek early.
-I wanted to go as early as 7 am but that would mean walking through a deserted jungle and risk of running into a bear.
+I wanted to go as early as 7 am but that would mean walking through a deserted jungle and risking running into a bear.

 An ideal time to start the trek is around 8-9 am if you want to go early.
-By then, there is a lot of people movement of the villagers and the tourists and safer in terms of the wildlife.
+By then, there is a lot of people movement of villagers and tourists, and safer in terms of wildlife.

 If you start any later than that, the trek will get a little crowded and there will be a lot of tourists, ponies, and locals on it.
 I am not saying that it will get too crowded but all the ponies will make it a little difficult to walk on the narrow path.

 Also Read: When is the Best time to Visit Sonamarg

 Sonamarg to Thajiwas Glacier Distane

 Thajiwas Glacier is one of the prime attractions of a trip to Sonamarg.
 The 3 kilometers long trek passes through lush green pastures, and beautiful forests, and ends at a viewpoint from where you get a clear view of the glacier.

 You do not actually go all the way to the glacier.
 The trek ends in a meadow which is called ‘snow point’.
 There are a few tea stalls at the viewpoint where you can get something to eat before starting on your way back.